Daniel 4:15

 Berean Standard Bible

-But leave the stump with its roots in the ground, and a band of iron and bronze around it, in the tender grass of the field.
+But leave the stump with its roots in the ground, with a band of iron and bronze around it, in the tender grass of the field.
 Let him be drenched with the dew of heaven and graze with the beasts on the grass of the earth.

 King James Bible